TeamTIMO/timo-data/README.md

 UUID, used on the rfid cards

-### source
+### type

-Where is this file?
-Local, YOuTube, Spotify, ...
+What is this file? mp3, YOuTube, Spotify, ...
+(Decides, which player-lib is used)

+### subtype

+Helps the player-lib to decide what to do

 ### Schema